sutureblue/DJ_Wheel/README.md

 # DJ_Wheel

 DJ Wheel is a hardware–software system that turns a rotary encoder into a digital record player.
-A physical wheel controls audio playback in real time (forward, backward, and at discrete speeds) using a continuous playhead model inspired by vinyl.
+A physical wheel controls audio playback in real time—forward, backward, and at discrete speeds—using a continuous playhead model inspired by vinyl.

+This system was developed as part of a combined **praxinoscope–zoetrope sculpture**, where intuitive, physical interaction was essential.
+The interface is designed to feel immediate and legible—something you understand by touch, not instruction.

 ---